 You can also download the printable PDF of this Hadoop and MapReduce cheat sheet.

 What is Hadoop MapReduce?

 While Hadoop is a framework basically designed to handle a large volume of data both structured and unstructured, Hadoop Distributed File System is a framework designed to manage huge volumes of data in a simple and pragmatic way.
-It contains numerous servers and each stores a part of file system.
+It contains numerous servers and each store a part of the file system.

 In order to secure Hadoop, configure Hadoop with the following aspects: